Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 b) seasonal changes in the floristic and ecobiomorphic composition of phytocenoses;

-c) fluctuations with alternating year-to-year changes at the level of subdominants;
+c) fluctuations with alternating changes over the years at the level of subdominants;

 d) seasonal dynamics of productivity